This insider's guide will help you enjoy the best of what Australia's Central Coast has to offer.

 With a vast extent of bushland, coastline and more than 40 beaches, the region offers lots of things to do for families, couples and outdoorsy people.

 The Central Coast is located between Sydney and Newcastle, just a quick drive from the big smoke.

 Why visit this region?
 Here are 11 reasons:

-The coastline stretches for 80 kilometres, and you can pick from over 40 different golden beaches!
+The coastline stretches for 80 kilometres, and you can pick from over 40 golden beaches!

-Check out popular holiday hotspots like Terrigal and Avoca Beach with lifesavers on patrol, calm and enticing beaches like Maitland Bay and unspoilt beaches like Frazer Beach.
+Check out popular holiday hotspots like Terrigal and Avoca Beach with lifesavers on patrol.
+Or unspoiled beaches like Maitland Bay and Frazer Beach.

-It's the beach lifestyle and stunning coastal landscapes that attract so many holidaymakers year after year.
+It's the beach lifestyle that attracts so many holidaymakers year after year.

 You don't have to go far away from Sydney to enjoy some native bushland!

-The beach and the surfing lifestyle are definitely embedded in the Central Coast way of life, and there's no shortage of epic waves for surfers!
+The beach and surfing are embedded in the Central Coast lifestyle, and there's no shortage of epic waves for surfers!